IamRitikS/experimentation/README.md

-# Experiementation and Fun
+# Experimentation and Fun
 This repository contains all different types of projects that I created only for the sake of fun or experimenting with different types of technologies.
 Most of these projects are simply design based and have no backend coding of any sort.

-## Link to see this page in GUI - https://iamritiks.github.io/experiementation/
+## Link to see this page in GUI - https://iamritiks.github.io/experimentation/

 ## Technologies